Licensing and approval proceedings - crowdfunding service providers

 - Data box ID: 8tgaiej

-The above contact information should only be used for submitting applications.
+The above contact information should be used primarily for the purposes of communication regarding the submission of applications (see below for the submission of applications).
 Any regulatory queries should be sent in using the relevant form.
 Before submitting an application, those interested in authorisation to provide crowdfunding services may ask the CNB for a preliminary consultation through the above contact point.

 Applications may be submitted in paper or electronic form.
 For practical reasons, submitting an electronic form using a data box is preferred.